 - Stroke Prevention, Treatment and Recovery Information Guide PDF: Lists resources available in the Frankel Cardiovascular Center Mardigian Wellness Resource Center as well as links to stroke online resources.

-Blog Posts on the Michigan Health Blog and Health Lab
+Posts on the Michigan Health and Lab Blogs and Instagram

 Patient Videos About Stroke